aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ./certGen.sh create_device_certificate MyIotThing
 ```

 It will creates device’s certificate in `certs/new-device.cert.pem`, and  private key in `private/new-device.key.pem`.
-Now we can use this certificate and private key to make a x509 connection.
+Now we can use this certificate and private key to make a x.509 connection.

-## Run x509 sample code
+## Run x.509 sample code

-Use text editor to edit x509 sample code in Azure IoT Hub SDK.
-Here is the file name: `iothub_client/samples/iothub_ll_client_x509_sample/iothub_ll_client_x509_sample.c`.
+Use a text editor to edit x.509 sample code from Azure IoT Device SDK for C. Here is the file name: `iothub_client/samples/iothub_ll_client_x509_sample/iothub_ll_client_x509_sample.c`.

-There are configures needs fill in.
+There are configuration parameters to fill in.
 The first one is `connectionString` .
 Here is an example:

 ```c
 static const char* connectionString = "HostName=my-things.azure-devices.net;DeviceId=MyIotThing;x509=true";